Only race secretaries identified as such in the AU Office database can use EWINSPEED®. Login is required.

 POINTS – Points are earned by the top 20% of birds clocked in a race, so the beginning factor is that 20% figure and it is decremented by 1 for each successive position.
 Distance and overall number of birds entered in the race also are factors in the calculations.
 Local reports points are slightly different from National Database points where distance is not a factor.
-Organizations have the option to customize local points by specifying a starting points value, blocksize, decrement and stop points value on the Add/Edit Race screen.
+Organizations have the option to customize local points by specifying a starting points value, blocksize, decrement, stop points value and whether to factor in distance on the Add/Edit Race screen.

 LOFT POINTS – Sum of all a loft’s bird points in a race divided by the number of birds entered by that loft.
 A minimum 5 birds must be entered to earn Loft Points.

-PRINTING OR SAVING REPORTS: For all reports click “Print” to bring up the Print setup box where you can choose your printer or save the report to a PDF.
+PRINTING OR SAVING REPORTS: For all reports click “Print” or CTRL P to bring up the Print setup box where you can choose your printer or save the report to a PDF.
 Other print options also are available to choose number of copies, etc.

 REPORTS WITH SUMMARY AND DETAIL DATA: Some reports (like Average Speed, Champion Loft and Champion Bird) are summaries of the information.
 Clicking on a line opens up to details that contributed to that summary line.